openware/open-finance/docs/05_list-instruments.md

 [1,42,"list_instruments",["spot", "active"]
 ```

-In response method sends information about requested instruments.
-Each instrument described with three arguments.
+In response, the method sends information about requested instruments.
+Each instrument is described with three arguments.

 |  №   | Name                | Data type |  Example  |
 | :--: | ------------------- | :-------: | :-------: |